Fusion1013/AvasarVault/Major Locations/Elisus/Ohkyr Dominion/Cities/Chalayan, The city of a Thousand Rivers.md

 # Landmarks
 ## Docks District
 There are multiple smaller docks located in and around the bottom of the tall cliffs that [[Chalayan, The city of a Thousand Rivers|Chalayan]] is built upon.
 There are three larger docks that are primarily owned and operated by [[The Sanctified Host]].
-It is also the main headquarters for [[The Choir]].
+This is also where the main headquarters for [[The Choir]] is rumoured to be located, though its exact location is unknown.
 ## Underground Rivers
 There are a large number of rivers running from the ocean, through the cliffs that the city rests on, and passing into various underground cave networks.
+These tunnels have historically been a prime location for various smuggling operations to take place, though even the church uses them to transport